stas00/porting/transformers/fairseq-wmt19/README.md

 ## It's PR time

 Once I felt my work was quite complete, I was ready to submit my PR.

-Since this work took many commits, I wanted to make a clean PR, so I used the following technique to squash all the commits into one in a new branch.
-This kept all the initial commits in place if I wanted to access any of them.
+Since this work involved many git commits, I wanted to make a clean PR, so I used the following technique to squash all the commits into one in a new branch.
+This kept all the initial commits in place if I wanted to access any of them later.

 The branch I was developing on was called `fair-wmt`, and the new branch that I was going to submit the PR from I named `fair-wmt-clean`, so what I did: